Savannah Cat Generations: F1, 2G, 3G, 4G & from 5G – SBT

 The abbreviation “A” indicates that only one parent is a Savannah.
 “B” means both parents are Savannah cats.
 “C” indicates that the parents as well as the grandparents are Savannah cats.
 “SBT” (Stud Book Tradition) means that all ancestors in the last three generations were Savannah cats.

-Typically, a Savannah cat is mated with an F5 SBT Savannah stud cat, which increases the filial generation of the kittens by one.
+Typically, a Savannah cat is mated with an 5G SBT Savannah stud cat, which increases the filial generation of the kittens by one.

-Example: An F4 SBT Savannah cat mated with an F5 SBT Savannah stud produces F5 SBT Savannah kittens.
+Example: An 4G SBT Savannah cat mated with an 5G SBT Savannah stud produces 5G SBT Savannah kittens.

 Increase or Decrease of Generation

-However, if an F5 SBT Savannah cat is mated with an F4 SBT stud cat, the kittens are F5 SBT.
+However, if a 5G SBT Savannah cat is bred with a 4G SBT male, the kittens are 5G SBT.

-In a Savannah breeding, the generation is always increased by one from the parent with the lowest filial generation.
+In a Savannah breeding, the generation is always increased by one from the parent with the lower generation.

-Example: F4 x F6 = F5 SBT Savannah kittens.
-It does not matter which parent has the lower filial generation.
+Example: 4G × 6G = 5G SBT Savannah.
+It does not matter which parent has the lower generation.

 What are the differences between the generations?

-The Savannah cat is a cross between a domestic cat and a wild serval.
-Its differences from F1 to F7 influence its appearance, behavior, and adaptation to human care.
+The Savannah cat is a crossbreed between a domestic cat and a wild Serval.
+Its differences from F1 to 7G influence appearance, behavior, and adaptation to human care.

 To learn more about the differences between the generations, click on the following link: